 UNEMPLOYMENT INSURANCE ATTORNEYS IN DENVER PREPARE EVERYTHING NECESSARY FOR A SUCCESSFUL UNEMPLOYMENT HEARING AND REPRESENT YOU AT THE HEARING

 ” Brian was empathetic and efficient.
 I met with him on Thursday to discuss the details of my case and to submit my evidence to him for, my appeal hearing with unemployment on Monday.
 After our meeting he gave me a sense of solace.
 He immediately submitted my evidence and interviewed witnesses.
 Friday unemployment called me to inform me my employer dropped the appeal.
 My only regret was not going to him after my wrongful termination.”

 ” Thank you very much for your help regarding my unemployment claim.
 Your focus and professionalism towards my case made me feel confident and secure that my case was a valid one.
 You took your time explaining the process and the attention you gave to my individual case made me feel as if you took my situation personal.
 You are very knowledgeable in your profession and I would refer you to anyone who was in need of legal services regarding unemployment.”

 I just wanted to thank you for your expertise in this matter.
 We appreciated everything you did for us and we will gladly recommend you to anyone that may need your services.
 Sincerely and once again thank you,”

 Aldora G., Manager at Nail Builders, Inc.

-We do not charge for a preliminary phone consultation so you may assess whether to hire us, and your odds of success.
+We do not charge for a preliminary phone consultation so you may assess whether to hire us.

 Get legal representation at the hearing officer stage.
 The appeal hearing before the hearing officer is your only chance to present all your arguments, witnesses and evidence.
 You don’t get another opportunity.
 If you don’t have a lawyer for your hearing, you are endangering your claim.

 We charge $600- $650 for appeals to the industrial claims appeals panel.
 The appeals panel makes its decision on the basis of the evidence in the record previously submitted in the case.
 The panel will not hear new evidence or arguments which could have been raised before the hearing officer.